kyma-project/busola/docs/extensibility/resources.md

   - For truthy `error`, it displays an error message.
   - Otherwise, it passes `data` to the display component.

-  Unless you need custom handling of error or loading state, we recommend using **PendingWrapper**, for example, for fields that use [related resources](#relations-section).
+  Unless you need custom handling of error or loading state, we recommend using **PendingWrapper**, for example, for fields that use [data sources](#datasources-section).